arcadia-unity/Arcadia/USAGE.md

   Specify forms to evaluate along with every form entered into the repl.
 Useful for things like always having the `clojure.repl` namespace available (ie, `:repl/injections (use 'clojure.repl)`).

 See [`Arcadia/configuration.edn`](configuration.edn) for more details.

+### Improving Startup Times
+Arcadia's startup time can be improved by clicking `Arcadia → Compiler → AOT Compile Internal Namespaces` menu item.
+You only need to do this once per project.

+This will compile all of Arcadia's internal namespaces (including Clojure's standard library) into `.clj.dll` files (containing MSIL bytecode) ahead of time.
+These files can be loaded faster than the `.clj` source code files we currently ship.
+Otherwise, internal namespaces are compiled every time [the VM is restarted](#vm-restarting), which can slow down your workflow considerably.

 ### Livecoding and the REPL
 One of Arcadia's most exciting features is it's ability to livecode Unity.
 This is enabled by Clojure which, as a member of the Lisp family of programming languages, is designed with a Read Evaluate Print Loop (or REPL) in mind.
 The function of a REPL is to